 In addition, the History Museum is concurrently showing a historical exhibition on lowriders.

 The second floor of the museum displays the permanent collection of twentieth-century Santa Fe artists.
-Returning to the ground floor, the east wing is currently devoted to the “Alcoves” exhibition.
-Every seven weeks, a new set of five artists is featured.
+Returning to the ground floor, the east wing is devoted to changing exhibitions.
+When this blog was first published (August 17, 2016) the changing exhibition was titled “Alcoves.”
+Every seven weeks, a new set of five artists was featured.
 The startling staged portraits shown here are photographic C-prints by artist Christina Dallas.

 Santa Fe Art: Georgia O’Keeffe Museum